 The above code will make the prompt for adding the app.
 And congratulations mate. you got yourself a PWA.

-In case of any doubt of query feel free to ask in comment section.
+In case of any doubt or query, feel free to ask in the comment section.